ruilisi/css-checker/README.md

 #### Duplicated CSS Classes

-Similar to `Similarity Check` but put those classes that are total identical to each other.
+Similar to `Similarity Check` but put those classes that are totally identical to each other.

 #### Long Script Line Check

-Long scripts can be saved as varirables to make your life easiler.
-This will only alert when long scriptes are used for more then once.
+Long scripts can be saved as variables to make your life easier.
+This will only alert when long lines are used for more than once.

 ![image.png](https://assets.ruilisi.com/5bdqZTuLTzJCaGSynA7+2w==)

 #### Colors Check

-Check colors in HEX/RGB/RGBA/HSL/HSLA that used more then once in your code.
-As for supporting of diffrent themes and possible future updates of you color set, you may consider to put them as css variables.
+Check colors in HEX/RGB/RGBA/HSL/HSLA that are used more than once in your code.
+As for supporting of different themes and possibly future updates of your color set, you may consider putting them as CSS variables.

 ![image.png](https://assets.ruilisi.com/iqmnGQHwglb+pxE3kr3L1Q==)